fayaz-224/MovieAPI/Scratch/Readme.txt

 1. Enable 2FA in gmail
 2. Add App passwords and enter that password in properties file without spaces
 3. To send normal mail use JavaMailSender class
-4. For sending attachments in mail use MineMessage class
+4. For sending attachments in mail use MimeMessage class

+Note: Mail service is not working in my Office lap